GoogleChrome/developer.chrome.com/site/en/docs/webstore/prepare/index.md

 title: "Prepare your extension"
 seoTitle: "Preparing and zipping your Chrome extension for the Chrome Web Store"
 date: 2023-10-16
-description: Create a zip file with your extension files.
+description: Prepare your extension files.
 ---

 After [registering][register] and [setting up][setup-account] your developer account, you can submit your extension to the Chrome Web Store.
-But before you do so, there are a few ways to prepare your extension and other content before your submit your item.
+But before you do so, there are a few ways to prepare your extension and other content before submitting your item.

 ## Test your extension in production {: #test }